 HOWARD M. STEIN Partner

-Howard M. Stein is Partner-in-Charge of the Real Estate Practice Group at Certilman Balin Adler & Hyman where he concentrates on matters related to real property acquisitions, sales, leasing, real estate finance and loan workouts.
+Howard M. Stein is Managing Partner of the Real Estate Practice Group at Certilman Balin Adler & Hyman, LLP where he concentrates on matters related to real property acquisitions, development, sales, leasing, real estate finance and loan workouts.
 He represents a wide range of clients from closely held businesses to public companies in structuring complicated transactions for retail, industrial, office, hotel and residential developments.

-An Adjunct Professor of Real Estate Law at Touro Law Center, where he is Chairman of the School's Board of Governors, Mr. Stein lectures extensively on issues relating to Real Estate Law.
+An Adjunct Professor at Touro Law Center, where he is Chairman of its Board of Governors, Mr. Stein lectures extensively on issues relating to Real Estate Law.
 In 2011 he was named to the Inaugural Class of Touro Law Center Builder's Society.

-Active in the real estate community, Mr. Stein serves on the Advisory Boards of both Chicago Title Insurance Company and First American Title Insurance Company.
-He is also a board member of the Association for a Better Long Island and the Institute of Real Estate at Hofstra.
+Active in the real estate community, Mr. Stein is a board member of the Association for a Better Long Island and the Institute of Real Estate at Hofstra.
 In 2013 he was presented with an award by Commercial and Industrial Brokers Society of Long Island and named "Associate Member of the Year".
 Mr. Stein has also been recently appointed to serve on the Board of Directors of Vision Long Island, an advocate of Smart Growth.
-Mr. Stein has been included several times by Long Island Business News as a member of the "Who's Who in Real Estate Law".
+Mr. Stein has been included several times by Long Island Business News in its list of "Who's Who in Real Estate Law".
 In 2012 and 2013 he was named to the Metro New York Super Lawyers list.

 Mr. Stein is a 1975 graduate of the University of Rochester where he now serves as a member of their George Eastman Circle and earned his law degree from Case Western Reserve University in 1978.
 He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York and has achieved the highest rating by Martindale Hubbell.